Natural Communities of North Georgia

 Plants

-Click on a plant name to see images.
+Click on a plant name to see images and learn more about the plant.
 Plant lists in order by scientific name.

 Trees